 (Note: Tags cross-referenced to other tags shall be validated against the MTR).

-Maintain Tag-to–Document Number cross-references in accordance with the CFIHOS RDL.
+Maintain Tag-to–Document Number cross-references in accordance with the Contract RDL.
 Document numbers that are cross-referenced to tags shall be validated by Contractor against the Master Document Register (MDR)

-Verify valid Original Equipment Manufacturer (OEM), model, and serial number are delivered to Principal in conformance with the CFIHOS RDL
+Verify valid Original Equipment Manufacturer (OEM), model, and serial number are delivered to Principal in conformance with the Contract RDL

 Provide spares data in conformance with Principal’s spares tool

-Hand over complete “As-Built” tag data in conformance with the CFIHOS RDL for the entire scope (including supplier/manufacturer tagged items).
+Hand over complete “As-Built” tag data in conformance with the Contract RDL for the entire scope (including supplier/manufacturer tagged items).

 To support these requirements, reference the following in Annex A.2: